fde-capu/u-pentagram/README.md

 #### Algorithmic vectorial art

 This program is intended to generate artistic pentagram disposition for music composition.
+(See samples below.)

 It is also used for pure visual fine-art.